Edge Attributes

 Edge Routing Mode

-attribute determines how edges are routed from start to end point.
+The edge-routing-mode attribute determines how edges are routed from start to end point.

 Each edge is represented as a concatenation of one or more edge segments (straight lines).